-In addition to our regulatory responsibilities, the IPA is a listed Anti-Money Laundering (AML) Professional Body Supervisor (PBS), meaning that the IPA is responsible for monitoring our members’ compliance with money laundering regulations when carrying out their insolvency and advisory work.
+The IPA is also a listed Anti-Money Laundering (AML) Professional Body Supervisor (PBS), responsible for monitoring our members’ compliance with money laundering regulations when carrying out their insolvency and advisory work.

 We are members of external committees that deal with AML, including the Consultative Committee of Accountancy Bodies (CCAB), a forum with the aim of working together for the benefit of the profession, wider economy and the public interest; and the Accountancy AML Supervisors’ Group (AASG), made up of professional bodies working in collaboration to maintain consistent standards and best practice.
 We also support the Government’s Flag it Up campaign.

-Click here to visit the Anti-Money Laundering Hub section of our website.
+Click here to visit the Anti-Money Laundering section of our website.